Table of Contents

 Background to the Values Discipline Triangle

 Michael Porter wrote in 1980 that any strategy must target either cost leadership, product differentiation, or focus (on a segment, applicable to small companies only).
 He discussed the idea that practicing more than one strategy at a time dilutes the focus of the organization and threatens the entirety of the company’s innovation program.
 The argument is based on the fundamental premise that differentiation will incur costs to the firm; reducing costs is at odds with differentiation.

-It has been proven, however, that a combination of those strategies is possible and can lead to lasting competitive advantage for the (very) few firms that manage to achieve it.
+It has been proven, however, that a combination of those strategies is possible and can lead to a lasting competitive advantage for the (very) few firms that manage to achieve it.
 Such a company is probably already a market leader and likely has a lot of advantages over its competition.

 We argue that, for the average company, understanding the value disciplines encourages efficient application of limited resources.
 Most companies benefit from targeted understanding of the value disciplines model.
 Digital Leadership understands that value disciplines play a role in the larger business models of most companies, and it appears as part of our Operating Model Canvas, which this article discusses a little later.

 What are the Three Value Disciplines?

 The Three Value Disciplines appear in the triangle, and each represents a distinct element driving how business processes bring value to the customer.
 They are operational excellence, customer intimacy, and product leadership.

 Each of the disciplines is discussed in more detail below.

 1- Operational Excellence Value Discipline